ltaylor2/TRES_IPM/README.md

-# Demographic drivers of collapse of an island Tree Swallow population
+# Demographic drivers of collapse of an island population of Tree Swallows

-Repository for Data/Model/Analysis for manuscript\
+Repository for Data/Model/Analysis/Visualization Code\
-In review\
+In press\
 **Authors**: L.U.
 Taylor, B.K.
 Woodworth, B.K.
 Sandercock, and N.T.
 Wheelwright

 **Abstract**: